-We have reviewed the accompanying financial statements of the governmental activities and major fund of the Village of Castor (Village) as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Village's basic financial statements as listed in the Table of Contents.
+We have reviewed the accompanying financial statements of the governmental activities, business-type activities, and each major fund of the Village of Castor (Village) as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Village's basic financial statements as listed in the Table of Contents.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of the Village's personnel.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.